Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 If you suffer a side impact, your arms and legs can be jolted against the door.

-If you're the passenger in the car, your legs usually have very little room for movement, causing knees to hit the dashboard or the seat in front of them.
+If you're a passenger in the car, your legs usually have very little room for movement, causing your knees to hit the dashboard or the seat in front of you.

-Depending on the nature of the accident, injuries to your arms and legs could just be bumps and bruises, but they could also be broken bones.
+Depending on the nature of the accident, injuries to your arms and legs could just be bumps and bruises, but they could also be compound fractures.

 -back to top